 About Me

 Hello, my name is Gemma Pullar.
+Thank you for visiting my website.
+Let me tell you a little about myself.
 I’m a Melbourne-based picture book author and illustrator with a background in art and education.
-Growing up, I spent hours watching Monkey Magic, dreaming of hidden, mystical worlds and reflecting on how those ideas appeared in my everyday life.
-Over time, this curiosity grew into a wider interest in ancient Eastern knowledge traditions and how they intersect with modern-day science, ideas that continue to shape the art and stories I create today.
+As a child, I spent hours watching Monkey Magic, dreaming about hidden, mystical worlds and reflecting on philosophical ideas.
+That sense of curiosity grew into a long-standing interest in ancient Eastern knowledge traditions and how they align with modern science — themes that continue to shape the stories and images I create today.

-One of the greatest joys of becoming a parent has been the chance to explore these themes with my sons — delving into curiosity, wonder, and the mysteries of life together.
-As a result, I’m passionate about creating books that spark creativity, celebrate nature, and encourage children to ask big questions.
+One of the greatest joys of becoming a parent has been exploring these ideas with my sons — leaning into curiosity, wonder, and the mysteries of life together.
+This is why I love making books that spark creative thinking, celebrate nature, and encourage children to ask big questions.

-I live in the leafy town of Cockatoo, Australia, with my husband, our two young boys, and our deaf, old dog, Jerry.
-When I’m not writing or illustrating, you’ll find me wrangling my boys, painting, drinking copious amounts of herbal tea, or listening to the trees whisper their secrets in the wind — if I can hear them over the cockatoos.
+I live in the leafy town of Cockatoo, Australia, with my husband, our two young boys, and our very old, deaf dog, Jerry.
+When I’m not writing or illustrating, I’m usually wrangling my kids, painting, drinking far too much herbal tea, or listening to the trees whisper their secrets in the wind — if I can hear them over the cockatoos.

 .